Have you heard the phrase relaxed performance? Consequently, are you wondering what those words mean?

 Give the audience advance notice of what to expect if there are sensory-rich components of the performance.
 First, try to eliminate them.
 However, advance notice helps people prepare and adjust and not be scared.

 Sensory bags or sensory kits are often given out to children.
-They likely include noise-canceling earmuffs, a fidget toy, a weighted lap toy, and a visual schedule of what to expect during a performance.
+They likely include things like: noise-canceling earmuffs, a fidget toy, a weighted lap toy, and a visual schedule of what to expect during a performance.
 Moreover, you can also make earmuffs or noise-reducing headphones available to all audience members.

 Each relaxed performance is unique to the performance itself, the production, and the venue.
 Critically, involve artists, performers, production staff, and house staff in brainstorming how to deliver a relaxed performance.
 Then, let patrons know what to expect.